 Once the training has started, a specific screen will be displayed.
 Depending on the exercise the watch will be able to count reps or not.

-In the case of this push-ups, it counted the 15 correctly.
+In this case of push-ups, count the 15 correctly.
 In another type of exercise it will depend on the technique used or what the specific exercise is.
-Obviously if we carry the watch on our left wrist and we're doing right biceps exercises... then it won't be able to register them.
-And it won't do it for leg exercises either.
-But we can move on to the next interval or break, once the exercise is over, simply by pressing the “Lap” button.
+Obviously if we wear the watch on the left wrist and we are doing right biceps exercises... it will not count it.
+Nor will it count for leg exercises.
+But 1TP10We can go to the next interval or rest, once the exercise is finished, by simply pressing the "Lap" button.

-But do you know what the coolest part of all this is?
-That as you are doing strength training, you will be able to see which muscle groups you have been working the most.
-Times, repetitions, series, dates when you worked out, etc.
+But you know what the "coolest" part of all this is?
+That as you go doing strength training, podrás go seeing what muscle groups you've been working more.
+Times, reps, sets, dates you've worked them, etc.

 In this sample image from COROS you can see what the result would be after having been performing strength training for a month.